-Mouthwatering Greek dinner recipes for your upcoming journey cannot be without Giouvetsi.
+Mouthwatering Giouvetsi (or Youvetsi) must be included in your Greek dinner menu.
 It is an iconic dish and has a long history of its cuisine.
 Initially, the chef cooked it in clay pots and one-pot meal was its other name.

 Today, the Greeks prepare this fantastic food in glazed Terracotta vessels.
 When you go to Greece, you should pronounce it Yoo-vet si if you want to order it for a meal.
 Soft stewed beef served with Orzo pasta will make a perfect whole.